ghostreaver/mailserver/README.md

 ## Mail Server

-Setup for a server hosting Postfix service based on Ubuntu 22.04 server freshly installed and using Python as mailer to blast the email.
+Setup for a server hosting Postfix service on Ubuntu 22.04 server freshly installed and using Python as mailer.

 * * *